LeStegii/server-software/java/MODS+PLUGINS.md

 # Minecraft Java Mods+Plugins Software.
-This list contains Minecraft Java mods/plugins server softwares.
+This list contains Minecraft Java mods/plugins server software.

 ⚠️ **Warning!** If a project is not in active development exploits such as Log4J could still work!